upmaru/memovee-tama/memovee-ui/artifact.md

   - The `properties` field is an array of objects that define the properties of the artifact.
 Each object has a `name` and a `relevance` field.
 The `name` field is the name of the property and the `relevance` field is a number that indicates the relevance of the property to the user's request.

 ## Examples of artifact Creation
-**Data in context**: You have a list of items that you want to display in the HUD.
+**Data in context:** You have a list of items that you want to display in the HUD.
   - When there are single digit `hits.total.value` than or in the results OR when the user ask to see larger images of the items:
     Search Results:
     ```json